 Becoming Catholic (commonly known as Rite of Christian Initiation of Adults or RCIA) is the process through which adults enter into the Catholic Faith.
 This process is a spiritual journey and consists of various phases and rites that are designed to help a person consciously discern formal entrance into the Catholic Faith.
-The person’s spiritual growth is encouraged and enhanced through weekly reflection on God’s Word and Church teachings, doctrines, and traditions.
+The person’s spiritual growth is encouraged and enhanced through weekly instruction on God’s Word and the teachings, doctrines, and traditions of the Catholic Church.

 HOW DOES BECOMING CATHOLIC WORK IN OUR PARISH?

 The process formally begins in September.
 Catechumens and Candidates are assigned a Catholic parishioner to act as their sponsor.
-Becoming Catholic meets on alternating Sunday mornings to explore further the teachings, doctrines, and traditions of the Catholic Faith.
-Those participating in Becoming Catholic have the option to attend Mass before or after the gathering, which runs from 10:50 a.m. to 11:50 a.m.
-Generally individuals who decide to become a full members of the Catholic Church are welcomed into the Faith at the following year’s Easter Vigil liturgy.
+Generally, individuals who decide to become a full members of the Catholic Church are welcomed into the Faith at the following year’s Easter Vigil liturgy.

 WHAT IS A SPONSOR?

 The role of the sponsor is vital and fulfilled by Catholic parishioners.
 A sponsor is a mature Catholic who is willing to be a friend, witness, and guide for the inquirer.
 We do expect the sponsor to be more than a ceremonial sponsor for Baptism, Confirmation, or reception into the Church.
-Sponsors have enriched their own faith life by attending the bi-weekly sessions.
-Some have shared their own prayer life and introduced their inquirer to some of our Catholic parishioners, devotions, activities, and ministries of our parish life.
+Sponsors have enriched their own faith life by attending the instructional sessions alongside the person they are sponsoring, have shared their own prayer life, and have introduced their inquirer to the parishioners, devotions, activities, and ministries of our parish life.
 All of this helps the potential new member become an active and vital part of the larger Catholic family.

 In the Toledo Diocese, sponsors must to be at least 17 years or older, have completed their Sacraments of Initiation (Baptism, Eucharist, Confirmation), and attend Mass faithfully.